IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

 ```

 # Step 5 : Configure server address (optional)
+This step is recommended so that WildFly's default behavior is to bind to the correct addresses.
+If you do
+not do this step, you will need to specify the addresses on the command line later when you start WildFly.

 Open the `standalone.xml` file in the `standalone/configuration` directory
 Open the `standalone.conf` file located in the `/bin` directory of the WildFly installation directory.
 For this, you can use the editor of your choice (assuming you have a drive mapped with sshfs or NetServer),